DataStax-Academy/kubecon2020/README.md

 helm repo update
 ```

-In Kubernetes network ports and services are most often handled by an Ingress controller.
-For todays lab the K8ssandra side of things will be using traefik.
+In Kubernetes, network ports and services are most often handled by an Ingress controller.
+For today's lab the K8ssandra side of things will be using Traefik.
 Let's install that now.
 ### ✅  Install Ingress
 ```
 helm repo add traefik https://helm.traefik.io/traefik